Grand Hotel De Djokja

-The Grand Inna Malioboro is a historic colonial hotel in Yogyakarta, Indonesia.
-Established in 1908 as the Grand Hotel de Djokja, then when the Japanese Empire came to Yogyakarta, the hotel name was changed to Hotel Asahi, it was later known as the Hotel Merdeka, Natour Hotel Garuda, and Inna Garuda.
+The Grand Hotel De Djokja (Dutch for 'Grand Hotel of Yogya') is a historic colonial hotel in Yogyakarta, Special Region of Yogyakarta, Indonesia.
+Established in 1911 and opened a year later, the hotel name was changed when the Japanese Empire came to Yogyakarta as Hotel Asahi, then it was later known as the Hotel Merdeka, Natour Hotel Garuda, Inna Garuda, and Grand Inna Malioboro before reverting to its original name in 2026.
 It contains 223 rooms.
 The hotel was once effectively the de facto headquarters for the government and a Christian stronghold.
-The hotel is a part of Hotel Indonesia Group chain, a subsidiary of state-owned tourism holding company InJourney.
+The hotel is a part of Injourney Hospitality/Hotel Indonesia Group chain, a subsidiary of state-owned tourism holding company InJourney.